 Find all sources in the Little Girl's Bedroom Before and After over at Sugar and Cloth.

 Get the Look!

-Ashley chose Woven Wood Shades in Malay Oak for the bathroom, Economy Blackout Cellular Shades in Snow White for the bedroom, and Economy Blackout Cellular Shades in Dusty Rose for her daughter's room.
+Ashley chose Woven Wood Shades in Malay Oak for the bathroom, Premium Blackout Cellular Shades in Snow White for the bedroom, and Premium Blackout Cellular Shades in Dusty Rose for her daughter's room.